daneng1/reading-notes/README.md

 ## About Me

-I'm an avid trail runner, snowboarder and backpacker.
+I'm an avid trail runner, snowboarder and backpacker and I enjoy getting deep into the mountains.
 I also enjoy chilling outside, sitting around a campfire with my wife and daughter, enjoying smores and good company with friends!

 --